shadowboxingapp/shadowboxingapp.github.io/_posts/2021-12-03-best-boxing-matches-2021.md

 Disappointed after being dropped for a second time, Shawn Porter pounded the canvas in frustration as his father Kenny climbed the ring apron to signal the end of his son’s challenge.
 It was a powerful moment and Porter later announced his retirement from the sport.

-## 3/ Oleksandr Usyk WON PTS12 Anthony Joshua
+## 3/ Oleksandr Usyk vs Anthony Joshua

 **Tottenham Hotspur Stadium, London - 25 September 2021**